-Shea and Syd McGee have long been a driving force of inspiration for us—between their blog, full-service design firm, and insane home renovations, we rarely find ourselves at a shortage of ideas that inspire.
-Their carefully curated aesthetic is a consistent thread amongst each and every one of their creative endeavors, all of which embody their signature approachable style.
-We caught up with Shea to talk all things design and the one spot she turns to when in need of a recharge.
+Shea and Syd McGee have long been a driving force of inspiration for us—between their blog, full-service design firm, and insane home renovations, they are never short on ideas.
+The duo’s carefully curated aesthetic is a consistent thread through each and every one of their creative endeavors, all of which embody their signature approachable style.
+We caught up with Shea to talk all things design (plus, the one spot she turns to when in need of a recharge).

 Describe your style in three words: Airy, collected, approachable.